matomo-org/searchengine-and-social-list/README.md

       - as_q
 ```

 In this case, a backlink and charset is only defined for the first configuration.
-Which means there is no backlink now charset for `search-engine.org`.
+Which means there is no backlink nor charset set for `search-engine.org`.

+# Contribute

+We welcome your contributions and Pull requests at [github.com/piwik/searchengine-and-social-list](https://github.com/piwik/searchengine-and-social-list/edit/master/README.md)!